What is GM1 Gangliosidosis?

 In the global population, only 1 in 250 people have a copy of the GLB1 gene with the disease-causing mutation.
 Their other GLB1 gene is normal.
 When a person only has one copy of the mutated GLB1 gene, they are called carriers.
 Carriers don’t have the disease but can pass down the mutated gene that causes it.
 Each carrier has a 50% chance of passing on the mutated gene.
 This means when both parents are carriers, their children have a 25% chance of inheriting two mutated GLB1 genes.

 This is part of what makes GM1 gangliosidosis so rare.
 It is unlikely that two carriers have children, and if they do, they only have a 25% chance of having a child with the disease.
 Ultimately this means that only about 1 in 100,000 to 1 in 200,000 infants are born with GM1 gangliosidosis each year.
 However, the exact incidence varies depending on the source of the estimate.
+Newborn screening for GM1 is not yet universal, but advocacy efforts to add GM1 to newborn screening panels are ongoing.
+Learn more about newborn screening for GM1.

 Subtypes & Symptoms